Order Line 0330 123 4123

 Smooth and easy to paint with, easy to clean.

 Rollers are great for painting large areas, especially ceilings.
-The type of roller you pick depends on the wall surface, but generally speaking, the rougher the surface of the wall, the longer the hair on the sleeve should be.Shop all Paint Brushes
+The type of roller you choose depends on the wall surface.
+The rougher the surface of a wall, the longer the hair on the sleeve should be.Shop all Paint Brushes

-Medium pile rollers are good for slightly uneven or textured surfaces.
+Good for slightly uneven or textured surfaces.

 You’re now ready to prepare the walls and woodwork.

-You’re now ready to paint!
+You’re now ready to paint.